Wall St Week Ahead: Big gains, low valuation - why worry?

-NEW YORK (Reuters) - Major U.S. stock indexes have never been higher - and yet that’s hardly scaring people.
+NEW YORK, March 15 (Reuters) - Major U.S. stock indexes have never been higher - and yet that’s hardly scaring people.

 The rally has slowed, however.
 In the last eight trading sessions, the S&P 500 has managed a daily gain of more than 0.5 percent just once.
 Questions remain about the potential impact of U.S. budget negotiations or the Federal Reserve’s plans in continuing its massive monetary stimulus.
 The Fed meets next week.